Eve's Story: the Fruit, the Guilt and the First Dress

 In fact, our first parents, Adam and Eve, are the only sinful human beings to have lived at one point without the reality of this guilt.
 We understand from Genesis 1:1 that God is the Creator of the heavens and the earth.
 The crown of His creation was the man and the woman.
 With them, God didn't simply speak but hand fashioned, breathed life into and placed His very image.
 The man and woman were made to display God’s nature and character, reflecting the radiance of His holiness to all of creation.

 Tragically, the glory of Genesis 1 and 2 is followed by the treachery of Genesis 3.
 God had provided generously for the first couple.
 They were free to eat of any tree in their garden home – all, except the tree of the knowledge of good and evil (Genesis 2:15-17).
-Yet, soon after the chapter begins, we find Eve in conversation with the serpent.
+Yet, soon after the chapter begins, we find Eve in conversation with a talking serpent.
 The truth of God’s Word is doubted then settled as false.
-Eve believes herself “liberated” to do as she wills.
+Eve believes herself “liberated” to do as she pleases.
 Assuming God’s authority, she would differentiate between good and evil (Genesis 3:6-7).

 We watch as Eve is dragged away and enticed by her own desire, which conceives and gives birth to sin (James 1:14-15).
 Created to reflect the holiness of God, our first mother and father treacherously disregard the command of God and rebel in disobedience.
 The result of their sin is a cosmic fall passed on to us, their children and to all of creation (Romans 5:12).
 The consequence of our first parents’ sin is our own inability not to sin!